 - Two letters of recommendation from birth professionals.

 Fast Track Certification

-For students with previous training or other childbirth educator certifications seeking certification through CCI, we offer a fast track program for $210.
+For students with previous training (certificate of attendance) or other childbirth educator certifications seeking certification through CCI, we offer a fast track program for $210 (plus additional $45 platform access fee).
 This program requires the following for certification:

 - Successful completion of our online course and written exam

 - 30 hours of Internship including a minimum of 5 Births and 8 hours of teaching childbirth education class

 - Two letters of recommendation from birth professionals

 Please contact firstname.lastname@example.org for more information or to register for our fast track program.

 Pregnancy, Childbirth and the Newborn – Medically Updated, by Simkin, Whalley and Keppler